Suds shortage? Warming climate threatens world's beer supply

 "Future climate and pricing conditions could put beer out of reach for hundreds of millions of people around the world," said study co-author Nathan Mueller of the University of California-Irvine.

-This is the first study to quantify the impact of climate change on beer, the world's most popular alcoholic beverage.
+This is the first study to quantify the effect of climate change on beer, the world's most popular alcoholic beverage.

 "While the effects on beer may seem modest in comparison to many of the other impacts of climate change, there is nonetheless something fundamental in the cross-cultural appreciation of beer," said study lead author Dabo Guan of the U.K.'s University of East Anglia.

-Researchers used computer models to predict potential extreme climate impacts on barley yields in 34 regions around the world.
+Researchers used computer models to predict the possible effects of extreme climates on barley yields in 34 regions around the world.
 They examined the effects of the resulting barley supply shock on the supply and price of beer in each region under several climate scenarios.

 As for consumption, the global amount of beer consumed could fall by as much as 16 percent.